• Recipes

 There are only five steps from start to finish.

-Every Sri Lankan, Indian dish needs a generous amount of this paste to flavour the curries so learn to make the paste at home.
+Every Sri Lankan, Indian dish needs a generous amount of this paste to flavor the curries so learn to make the paste at home.

 Ginger and garlic is the most essential ingredients used for cooking curries, especially chicken, beef and seafood dishes.